kvcummins/kvcummins.github.io/dcc/20-in-the-grip-of-the-azure-fist.md

     * Only on successful bargaining with dragon
     * Created on commission by an animal trainer in a traveling carnival
     * Abilities/purpose
-        * Control animals (up to 10HD of animals when first put on)
+        * Dominate animals (up to 10HD of animals when first put on)
     * Drawbacks/limitations
         * Stiff (LCK check to avoid fumble at -1d on first attack of combat, -1 to all AGL checks that involve manual dexterity)
         * Diminishing effectiveness (as long as at least 1 HD of animals were controlled at any time during the month)
             * -1d3 HD animals per person using the glove, per full moon
             * -1 HD if "maxxed out" for current wearer
+            * Animals no longer dominated due to diminishing powers will try to escape, and only attack if prevented (or at Judge's discretion if the PC was particularly cruel).
-        * Reduce loss by 1d3 HD with sacrifice of (lvl)HD of animals plus (lvl)d4 HP on the new moon (only for that person)
+        * Reduce loss by 1d3 HD with sacrifice of (lvl)HD of animals plus (lvl)d4 HP on the new moon.
         * Animal animosity
-            * Animals attack wearer first
+            * Non-dominated animals attack wearer first in combat.
-            * All non-combat interactions are at 1d detriment to wearer
+            * All non-combat interactions are at 1d detriment to wearer.
-            * Any animals still under control will attack the person who controlled them when someone else wears the glove
+            * If someone else puts on the glove, any dominated animals will make _one_ attack on the person who dominated them before fleeing.
         * At 0HD control, glove becomes cursed
             * Unable to remove glove
-            * Lycanthrope while wearing glove (random animal form, remember that the HD loss is during a full moon)
+            * Lycanthrope while wearing glove (random animal form, remember that the HD loss is during a full moon).
+            * _Remove Curse_ will make the gloves forever mundane for the current wearer.
     * Hints of the companion glove: the **Citrine Palm**
         * Same abilities as **Azure Grip**
         * When worn as a pair:
-            * Reduces control loss by 2HD/full moon (can "recharge" the gloves if normal loss less than 2HD to a max of 10HD)
+            * Reduces power loss by 2HD/full moon (can "recharge" the gloves if normal loss would be less than 2HD, to a max of 10HD)
+            * Sacrifices can no longer reduce the power loss.
-            * Allows magical creatures to be controlled, in addition to the mundane
+            * Allows magical creatures to be dominated, in addition to the mundane (WIL save to prevent domination).
-            * Magical animals become hostile
+            * Magical animals become hostile (see above).
-            * Negates hostility of mundane animals
+            * Mundane animals no longer only target the wearer in combat.
-            * Prevents curse from activating (instead, gloves become forever mundane for the wearer)
+            * Prevents curse from activating.
+Instead, both gloves become forever mundane for the current wearer.